wtcoin/docs-1/source/includes/_payfwd.md

 -------- | ------ | -------------
 /payments/$PAYID | DELETE |  *nil*

-$PAYID is a string representing the payment forwarding request you want to delete, for example:
+PAYID is a string representing the payment forwarding request you want to delete, for example:

 `399d0923-e920-48ee-8928-2051cbfbc369`